Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

  }
 ```

-So we note that the first call is essentially registering a 1 wei deposit for the currently set actor (returned by `_getActor()`) and the second call is registering a transfer of 0 from the `0x00000000000000000000000000000000DeaDBeef` address to the currently set actor.
+We can note that the first call is essentially registering a 1 wei deposit for the currently set actor (returned by `_getActor()`) and the second call is registering a transfer of 0 from the `0x00000000000000000000000000000000DeaDBeef` address to the currently set actor.

 Since the `rewardsManager_notifyTransfer(0x00000000000000000000000000000000DeaDBeef,0)` call is the last one, we know that something in the `_handleTransfer` call changes state in an unexpected way, which leads our property to break.
 Looking at the implementation of `_handleTransfer`, we see that since we're passing in a 0 value, the only state-changing calls it makes are to `accrueUser`: